HTB Certified Active Directory Pentesting Expert is live! (25% OFF on Gold Annual Plan — for a limited time!) Learn More

 • Introduction to Web Applications

-Server-Side attacks target the application or service provided by a server, whereas the purpose of a client-side attack is to attack the client.
+Server-side attacks target the application or service provided by a server, whereas a client-side attack takes place at the client's machine, not the server itself.
 Understanding and identifying the differences is essential for penetration testing and bug bounty hunting.

 Sign Up / Log In to Unlock the Module